WilliamChiu/chilly.blue/_posts/2017-10-06-long-time-no-see.md

 Besides that, I found myself in the hospital three times due to food allergies.
 Speaking of food.
 Extraordinary.
 Food in China, minus the food that got be all messed up, was delicious and eye opening.

 So.
 I realize that was rushed.
+It's super late.
+4:22AM.
+TSM just beat FW, what a time to be alive.
 Next time, I'll pick off from hospital visits + food.
 Thanks for reading!

 Billy

+{% include partials/youtubePartial.html params="data-videoid=\"kv5wNdLEfcM\"" %}

+Bear with me, this is amazing.